CarolineLndl/spine_7t_fmri_analysis/README.md

 - **log**: Log files generated during processing run from bash script (the folder is not tracked by git).

 ### 2.1 Preprocessing 🤯
-▸ runs preprocessing steps automatically with output log from STDOUT ▸ By default all the steps are rerun even if some outputs already exist.
+▸ runs preprocessing steps automatically with output log from STDOUT
+▸ By default all the steps are rerun even if some outputs already exist.
 If manual corrections were made, these files will be used as input for subsequent steps.
 ▸ if you already setup the PATH_CODE and PATH_DATA you don't need to specify --path_data --path_code
-▸ Specify individuals to process (--ids XX), the default option to run preprocessing on all participants will be setup soon
+▸ Specify individuals to process (--ids XXX), the default option run preprocessing on all participants in the `participants.tsv`

 ```bash
 bash ${PATH_CODE}/code/run_all_processing.sh --path_data ${PATH_DATA} --path_code ${PATH_CODE} --ids 090 101 106